ionescuvlad97/black-friday-app/README.md

-## Black Friday App
+# Black Friday App

 Non-official application that determines whether the prices of discounted Black Friday products on Altex are really lower than usual.

-Disclaimer: Developed for educational purposes only.
+## Disclaimer

+This project is developed for _**Educational Purposes**_  **ONLY**.
+The scraper has  the function `check_permissions()` which parse the `robots.txt` (many websites specifies what is considered as good behaviour on that site, such as areas that are allowed to be crawled, restricted pages, and frequency limits for crawling).
+This function will automatically decide if you can extract data from those URLs and must be always used.

 ## Table of Contents

 - [About](#about)
 - [Getting Started](#getting_started)
 - [Usage](#usage)